 Another photo of Inverted Wedge formation entering loop.
 Montains in the background are of the Lassen Volcanic National Park.
 Photo taken at 2002 Redding airshow.

+Big Diamond formation makes a formation roll.
 Photo taken outside of the airfield, during the 1998 Travis AFB airshow.

 Vertical break with 9 aircraft seen at 1999 Stockton airshow.